marykhodaparast/next_13_crash/README.md

 This is a Next.js and tailwind app

-## To run the app please write the below command in terminal
+## To create the app at first, please write the below command in terminal
 - npx create-next-app@latest